-MODULE 1: ETHICAL PRINCIPLES AND RIGHTS ISSUES
+MODULE 1 ETHICAL PRINCIPLES AND RIGHTS ISSUES

-Unit 1: Introducing Applied Ethics Unit 2: Human Rights to Life
+- Unit 1 Introducing Applied Ethics

+- Unit 2 Human Rights to Life

+- Unit 3 Terrorism

-Unit 3: Terrorism Unit 4: War
+- Unit 4 War

-UNIT 1: INTRODUCING APPLIED ETHICS
+UNIT 1 INTRODUCING APPLIED ETHICS

-1.0 Introduction 2.0 Objectives
+- 1.1 Introduction

+- 1.2 Learning Outcome

-3.1 Meaning of Ethics
+- 1.3 Meaning of Ethics

-3.2 Types of Ethics
+- 1.3.1 Types of Ethics

-3.3 Major Branches of Applied Ethics
+- 1.3.2 Major Branches of Applied Ethics

-3.4 History of Applied Ethics
+- 1.3.3 History of Applied Ethics

-3.5 Some Ethical Principles and Theories that are Relevant to Applied Ethics
+- 1.3.4 Some Ethical Principles and Theories that are Relevant to Applied Ethics

-7.0 References/Further Readings
+- 1.4 Summary

+- 1.5 References/Further Reading/Web Resources

+- 1.6 Possible Answers to Self-Assessment Exercises

+How do you consider Ethics?
 Ethics is one of the major branches of philosophy.
 The history of ethics as a major branch of philosophy stretches back to the earliest periods in the development of philosophy.
-As a field with long historical past, ethics has developed elaborate theories and principles.
-For the most of the history of ethics, individual persons were expected to apply these ethical principles and theories in their private life.
-In the recent time, ethicists have evolved applied ethics to serve as the arena where ethicists will test the applicability or otherwise of their theories and principles in concrete circumstances.
-A successfully applied ethical principle or theory is expected to be a guide to everyone who has interest in fostering good human relationship with his fellows.
-This unit will examine the following issues: meaning of ethics, types of ethics, branches of applied ethics, history of applied ethics and some ethical principles that are applied in ethics.
+As a field with a long historical past, ethics has developed elaborate theories and principles.
+For most of the history of ethics, individual persons were expected to apply these ethical principles and theories in their private lives.
+In recent times, ethicists have evolved applied ethics to serve as the arena where ethicists will test the applicability or otherwise of their theories and principles in concrete circumstances.
+A successfully applied ethical principle or theory is expected to be a guide to everyone who has a n interest in fostering good human relationships with his fellows.
+This unit will examine the following issues: the meaning of ethics, types of ethics, branches of applied ethics, history of applied ethics, and some ethical principles that are applied in ethics.

-- i.
-Know the meaning of ethics. - ii.
-Distinguish between branches of ethics. - iii.
-Know the various branches of applied ethics. - iv.
-Trace the history of applied ethics. - v.
-Know the various theories and principles that are important in applied ethics.
+- By the end of this unit, you will be able to:Know the meaning of ethics. - Distinguish between branches of ethics. - Know the various branches of applied ethics. - Trace the history of applied ethics. - Know the various theories and principles that are important in applied ethics.

-3.1 Meaning of Ethics
+Figure 1.1 Meaning of Ethics

+What is the origin of the word Ethics?
 As a word, ethics originated from the Greek word ethos which means "character" in English language.
 As a discipline, ethics is a branch of philosophy concerned with the study of principles and rules of human conduct.
 It is a science of human behaviour whose subject matter is the discovery of the appropriate manner of conducting human actions.
 The ultimate ethical questions are: "what is the best possible way for us to live?"
 "How do we become good."
 As you will later know, ethics is not just about possessing knowledge about the best way to conduct your behaviour; it is also about your acting in that way.
 This is expressed in the famous Socratic saying that: "To know the good is to do the good."
 Thus, ethics involves knowledge and action; knowing the good way to behave and behaving according to the good way known.
 Ethics does not only prescribe to you how to act, it also judges your actions.
 It is based on this description of it as judge of human actions that ethics is able to make distinction between good and bad people; good and bad government; good and bad behaviours, etc.